U Idioms

 - a person or thing which nobody knows much about

-The new mayor was an unknown quantity and nobody knew what to expect.
+The new mayor is an unknown quantity and nobody knows what to expect.

 - until very late

-We stayed up until all hours playing cards.
+We stayed up until all hours watching movies.

 until hell freezes over